suraj0-11/kcomp/README.md

 `OWNER_CHAT` : Put Id of Auth Groups with a space between it

-`/setthumb <link>` : Put telegraph link of a picture for use of Thumbnail without Thumbnail vot won't work

 `FFMPEG` : Put Your FFMPEG Code with "{}" as input and output.
 (Eg. `ffmpeg -i "{}" -preset veryfast -vcodec libx265 -crf 27 "{}"`)